Nuclear waste generated by nuclear power reactors is extremely dangerous to health and the environment for thousands of years.

 - Susceptibility to Radial-Hydride-Induced Embrittlement

 - Low for HBU Zry-4

 - Susceptibility to Radial-Hydride Precipitation

 - Slide 6 Cladding Mechanical Properties and Failure Limits

 - See Fuel Disposition Campaign: Embrittlement and DBTT of High-Burnup PWR Fuel Cladding Alloys, Prepared for DOE Used Fuel Disposition Campaign, M.C.
 Billone, T.A.
 Burtseva, Z. Han and Y.Y.
 Liu, Argonne National Laboratory September 30, 2013, FCRD-UFD-2013-000401

-High Burnup Fuel: DOE Demonstration Project not a solution
+High Burnup Fuel Demonstration Project is not a solution

-- The NRC proposes a “Demonstration Program” for the industry to prove they can safely store high burnup fuel for another 20 years.
+The NRC and DOE propose a “Demonstration Program” (High Burnup Dry Storage Project) for the industry to prove they can safely store high burnup fuel for another 20 years.
 However, the proposal doesn’t include developing better designs or materials for the dry canisters, and it requires the invention of instrument sensor technology that does not currently exist.
-Also, Dr. Einziger said it’s up to the nuclear industry to solve this problem.
+Also, Dr. Einziger said it is up to the nuclear industry to solve this problem.
 However, the industry has known about this problem for decades, yet has no solution.
 They continue to use high burnup fuel, putting profits before safety.